thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ## What's an HTTP response?

-The server receives an HTTP request, attempts to process it, and sends a **HTTP response** back to the client.
+The server receives an HTTP request, attempts to process it, and sends an **HTTP response** back to the client.
+Popular web servers include Apache, Nginx, Node.js, and Python's built-in `SimpleHTTPServer`.

 An HTTP response is composed of the following parts.